TwinstarJoeBarry/AndroidApps/.gitlab/issue_templates/Feature_1.0.0.md

 <!--
 ## GitLab UI

-Be sure to include any of the following using gitlabs UI if applicable
+Be sure to include any of the following using GitLab's UI if applicable
 - Assignees
 - Weight (1-Easy/Quick, 2-Medium, 3-Hard/Involved)
 - Labels (Component, Type, Status...)